 12 years.
 When the biologic drug’s patent expires, multiple manufacturers can create biosimilar versions.
 This marketplace competition may lead to lower costs for biosimilars.
 Also, because biosimilars are very similar to biologic drugs, they don’t require the same costly testing.

 If you receive Stelara long term, you may be able to lower its cost by participating in certain programs or exploring other options with a healthcare professional.
 (To learn more, see the “Financial and insurance assistance” section below.)

 If you don’t have health insurance, talk with your doctor or pharmacist.
 They may be able to suggest options that could work for you.

 Visit this page to access Optum Perks coupons and get price estimates for Stelara when you use the coupons.
 These coupons can provide significant savings on your prescription costs.

 Note: Optum Perks coupons cannot be used with any insurance copays or benefits.

 If you need financial support to pay for Stelara, or if you need help understanding your insurance coverage, help is available.
 For example:

-- A program called Janssen CarePath is available for Stelara.
-For more information and to find out if you’re eligible for support, call 877-CAREPATH (877-227-3728) or visit the program website.
+- Programs called Stelara withMe and Janssen CarePath are available for Stelara.
+For more information and to find out if you’re eligible for support, call 877-CAREPATH (877-227-3728) or visit the manufacturer’s website.